vishvAsa/kalpAntaram/kANe/v1p2/078_The_Kalpataru_of_laxmIdhara.md

 No epigraphic record directly mentioning Rāmānuja has been found so far.

 The results of modern research differ a great deal from the traditional accounts and among themselves.
 An impor tant contribution is that of Mr. T. A. Gopinatha Rao who deli vered the Sir Subrahmanya Aiyyar Lectures on the History of Sri-Vaiṣṇavas' in 1917, which were published in 1923.
 He refers (pp. 14-15 ) to several Guruparamparās and monogra phs on individual acāryas.
-The earliest extant work ( accord ing to him ) is the Divyasūricarita of Garudavāhana Pandita 923 who claims to be a contemporary of Rāmānujīcārya and it mentions no yugas and years but only the month, tithi and the nakyatra at the time of the Alvārs and ācāryas.
+The earliest extant work ( accord ing to him ) is the Divyasūricarita of Garuḍavāhana Pandita 923 who claims to be a contemporary of Rāmānujīcārya and it mentions no yugas and years but only the month, tithi and the nakyatra at the time of the Alvārs and ācāryas.
 It appears to the present author that most of these traditional